ossrs/WordPress-Plugin-SrsPlayer/srs-player/readme.txt

 = Does SRS Player supports VoD HLS/MP4? =

-No, please use default Video player of BlockEditor directly.
+Yes, but please use default Video player of BlockEditor directly.

 == Screenshots ==